 Referring to manual therapy describes a type of clinical physical therapy technique.
 It uses skilled and sophisticated hands-on movements to diagnose and treat soft tissues and joint structures.
 A physical therapist physically kneads and manipulates your joints, muscles, and tissues in order to diagnose biomechanical injuries, reduce pain, and promote proper healing.
 Being skilled in these muscular techniques is what sets physical therapists apart from other health care practitioners.
 Since there are many different types of manual therapy techniques, a physical therapist will be able to determine which technique best fits your needs.

-Below is a clip of a Therapydia physical therapist demonstrating manual therapy techniques for plantar fasciitis:
+Below is a clip of a Therapydia physical therapist demonstrating manual therapy techniques: